Measuring IR success: Is there a magic metric?

 And beyond the idea of quantitative and qualitative, what if outside forces make it difficult to assign credit (or blame).
 Even when we can fully measure definitive outcomes like changes in the stock price or percentage of institutional holders, can we clearly and directly tie these results to our efforts?
 Or did forces beyond your control muddy these waters?
 And, how much?
 Should IROs consider and include this potential impact in reporting progress to management?

-To help navigate these sometimes overwhelming seas, we’ve gathered a group of specialists who have worked with companies of various sizes across several different industries to share what success and failure has looked like for them when it comes to measuring IR efforts.
-Session attendees can gain insight from these experts, including an IRO building out the company’s program following its recent IPO and IR agency specialists who bring unique perspectives having worked with companies across a broad spectrum of market caps, industries, and situations.
+To help navigate these overwhelming seas, we gathered a panel of experts at our recent Power Up IR Conference to share what success and failure has looked like for them when it comes to measuring IR efforts.
+Attendees gained invaluable insight from these experts, including an IRO building out the company’s program following its recent IPO and IR agency specialists who brought unique perspectives having worked with companies across a broad spectrum of market caps, industries, and situations.

 Christopher Deans is an Investor Relations Manager at Q4 and a Chartered Professional Accountant with 10+ years experience in corporate finance and investor relations.
 His daily responsibilities at Q4 are to act as an advisor and extension of his clients’ IR teams.